suchak1/intravideo_search/docs/README_iteration2.md

 ### (6) Who Did What
 - **Mahmoud:**
-    - Added a start and cancel button to the GUI and added the functions to connect the front end and the back end.
+    - Added a start and cancel button to the GUI and added the functions to connect the frontend and the backend.
     - Introduced functions to capture any errors from the code and display them to the user.
     - Worked with Jeremy to optimize the GUI and its features and worked with AK to make set_settings() produce robust error messages for the user.
 - **Rachel:**